Petrol Diesel Price: Peace still today, know the price of your city

-According to a report released recently by the American Energy Information Administration (EIA), there will be a reduction of 1,21,000 barrels of oil production in the next 7 major shale formations there.
-Meaning that there will be a decrease in the production of crude oil there next month.
-Because of this, Crude Oil Price went up in the International Market.
+On Monday, China’s economic data came out.
+Crude market worldwide was disappointed due to lack of it.
+With this, at the OPEC meeting held on Monday, no decision was taken on cutting crude oil production.
+This has weakened Crude Outlook.
 However, in the domestic market, it does not have any effect on the petro goods price at the moment.
-Government oil companies today, for the 13th consecutive day, made no changes in the prices of diesel and petrol price.
-On Thursday, petrol in Delhi stayed at Rs 81.06 and diesel at Rs 70.46 per liter.
+Government oil companies today, for the 18th consecutive day, made no changes in the prices of diesel and petrol price.
+Petrol remained at Rs 81.06 in Delhi and diesel at Rs 70.46 per liter on Tuesday.

-Since the beginning of the second fortnight of last August, the fire started in the petrol price, which was continued till September 1.
+Since the beginning of the second fortnight of August, the fire started in the petrol price continued till September 1.
 Talking about Delhi, petrol was expensive by 1.65 paise per liter in the last 13 installments.
-However, since September 10, there was a stagnation of shortfall and it has decreased by Rs 1.19 last month.
+However, since September 10, it had a stagnant decrease trend and it has decreased by Rs 1.19 last month.

-Also read: 5 trains canceled and 13 partially canceled, check out the complete list of these trains before leaving home
+Also read: L&T to get first contract of bullet train project, know who was in competition

 Diesel was cheaper by Rs 3.10 in a month